-Pursuant to Regulations 30 and 34 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, we are submitting the Integrated Annual Report of the Company for the financial year 2022-23 along with the Notice convening the Fifth Annual General Meeting, which has been sent through electronics mode today to those Members whose email addresses are registered with the Company, Registrar and Transfer Agent and Depositories.
+Pursuant to Regulations 30 and 34 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, we are submitting a copy of an Integrated Annual Report of the Company for the financial year 2022-23 General Meeting including 'Business Responsibility and Sustainability Report' and Notice of the Fifth Annual General Meeting containing all the business to be transacted at the Annual General Meeting.
+The same has been circulated to the members of the Company.

-The Company's Integrated Annual Report for the financial year 2022-23, along with the Notice convening the Fifth Annual General Meeting, is also available on the Company's website at www.electronicsmartindia.com.
+The above documents are also available on the Company's website at www.electronicsmartindia.com.